MayarAlaa/Life-At-ITI/README.md

 I'll be studying web development and business intelligence from October 2019 to the end of June 2020 inshaAllah.

+# Week 3 :
+Last week, we finished **intro to programming using c** course.
+I think it is my first time to truly understand what pointers are and apply on the concept.
+I learned so much from this course.

+We've also finished a 3-day course in software engineering.
+I studied software engineering at college three years ago but I didn't enjoy it back then that much.
+The thing I liked most about the course is that the instructor while explaining software engineering concepts, he was mentioning realistic examples, like funny/bad situations we meet everyday at work or he had personally met.
+And since I've worked as software developer for a year before joining ITI, I felt I could relate so much.
+Everything seemed to be clearer.
+I'm now working on building the **puzzle**.

+Three **fantastic** things happened last week:
+1) I raised my hand in the class of software engineering to answer questions and share my opinion.
+2) We did a presentation on a topic that I've never heard of before and we had so little time to prepare.
+3) It rained heavily but I'm not going to mention the details of that strange day XD XD.

 # Week 2 : Hello World! wait.....WHAT??
 Last week, we finished the database fundamentals course.
 I'm really grateful الحمد لله that I've joined ITI.
 I realised that there are some "fundamentals" that I wouldn't be able to learn on my own, not when I'm starting my career anyway.
 I might gain the knowledge ,yes but from years of experience not because I decided to sit down and study for instance "windows authentication" vs "sql server authentication".